JayWalker512/Shobu/README.md

 The game board is represented as an 8x8 grid with coordinates (0,0) located in the upper leftmost space and (7,7) in the lower rightmost space.

+## TODO

+* Make the Engine output easily parsable by an analysis tool (eg, output JSON representing sequence of gamestates & moves)
+* (Maybe) Make the communication between Engine and AI a well-formed JSON array instead of just a sequence of objects.
+TBD if this is necessary.